ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 The script first runs an update on the system's software and will ask you to approve several installations and modifications.
 For each of these type Y+return.

+If you are asked about a GRUB update, choose the default option to keep the existing configuration by just pressing Enter.

 You will then be asked to create a name for your server.
 Enter a logical name for it.
 For example: uf_ice

 You will need to then enter your bitbucket account name and password.
 What happens here is that your server is registering itself with the bitbucket account using a SSH key.
 This will enable it to complete the rest of the software installation without needing further use of the user name and password.